dianaow/dianaow-website/src/posts/react-data-dashboard/react-data-dashboard.md

   import CodeContainer3 from './CodeContainer3.svelte';
   import CodeContainer4 from './CodeContainer4.svelte';
   import VideoPlaceholder from '../../components/VideoPlaceholder.svelte';
-  import avos_video from "./videos/avos-tool.mov";
+  import avos_video from "./videos/a-tool-demo.mov";
-  import avos_thumbnail from "./images/avos-tool.png"
+  import avos_thumbnail from "./images/a-tool.png"
 </script>

 <VideoPlaceholder>

 <br/><br/>

-In this post, we'll explore the implementation of an [interactive React dashboard](https://avosp.vercel.app/) that visualizes data of hundreds of research papers.
+In this post, we'll explore the implementation of an interactive React dashboard that visualizes data of hundreds of research papers.
 This dashboard demonstrates several React patterns and best practices that you can apply to your own projects.

 ### The Big Picture
 The dashboard has the following key features: